-Following feedback from students and staff last year about rubbish and mess left in teaching rooms, the University and the Students’ Union are jointly running the Care for your campus campaign in 2014/15.
+Following feedback from students and staff last year about rubbish and mess left in teaching rooms, the University and the Students’ Union ran a Care for your Campus campaign in 2014/15.
 Our teaching rooms are very heavily utilised throughout the year and should always be left in a state fit for the next people using the room.
 We would like to encourage everyone to take care of our campus and:

 - Clear up